Last modified on October 4th, 2022

 By Brittany Benz

-As an association manager, the end of the year is always a hectic and busy time.
+For an association manager, the end of the year is always a hectic and busy time.
 Not only do you have to carry out all of your daily tasks, serve homeowners, and meet with the board, but you also have to prepare annual reports, deliver statements, and budget for the next fiscal year.
-These responsibilities can be cumbersome and time consuming, especially when done manually through a paper-based system, which can lead to mistakes and extra costs.
+These responsibilities can be cumbersome and time-consuming, especially when done manually through a paper-based system, which can lead to mistakes and extra costs.

 Instead of forging ahead with last year’s process, you can use the repetitive nature of your end-of-year duties to your advantage and create a standardized workflow.
-When everything is clearly laid out step-by-step, it’s easier to simplify your operations to automate certain tasks, eliminate error-prone activities, and build in efficiencies to improve the entire process.
-Read on to find out four ways you can streamline your end-of-year duties and set your association management business up for success in 2023.
+When everything is clearly laid out step-by-step, it’s easier to streamline your operations to automate certain tasks, eliminate error-prone activities, and build efficiencies to improve the entire process.
+Read on to find out five ways you can streamline your end-of-year duties and set your association management business up for success in 2023.
 Be sure to check out the extended tip list at the end of the article for more insights!

 Few things are more important than informing your boards about the past, present, and future financial health of their community association, especially if you’re experiencing increased costs because of inflation.
 Whether they came in over, at, or under budget dictates their fiscal strategy for the upcoming year.
-Offering them visibility into association financials with multiple concise reports, like budget comparatives, fund balance and income statements, profit and loss for the reserve, and customizable board of directors packets can help clear up any misconceptions and streamline their planning and decision-making processes.
+Offering them visibility into association financials with multiple concise reports, such as budget comparatives, fund balance and income statements, profit and loss for the reserve, and customizable board of directors packets, can help clear up any misconceptions and streamline their planning and decision-making processes.

-To get a comprehensive picture of your associations’ financial health, it’s best to use an association management software with a robust accounting foundation.
-Look for a system that has real-time data, expansive bank integrations, customized reporting, and automated budgeting tools built into the software, which makes it easier to maintain accurate records and understand your finances.
+To get a clear picture of your associations’ financial health, it’s best to use association management software with a robust accounting foundation.
+Look for a system that has real-time data, expansive bank integrations, customized reporting, and automated budgeting tools built into the software, all of which make it easier to maintain accurate records and understand your finances.
 It’s also important that the software offers the highest level of security, as you’ll be storing personal information and financial data about your homeowners and board members.

-For specific reports, like budget comparatives, you can also provide month-to-date and year-to-date actual figures versus budgeted ones, and comparisons between certain periods of time for review.
-These options consolidate critical data for board members, which simplifies evaluation, while assisting them in planning for specific months where they may need to budget additional funds.
+For specific reports, such as budget comparatives, you can also provide month-to-date and year-to-date actual figures versus budgeted ones and comparisons between certain periods of time for review.
+These options consolidate critical data for board members, which simplifies evaluation while assisting them in planning for specific months where they may need to budget additional funds.

 Having a single system of record for all of your finances also enables you to uncover insights in real time to share with your boards, further proving the value your management brings and empowering the board to make better-informed decisions for the year ahead.